 Jaya was planning for pilgrimage to Dwarka, but it was getting deferred.
 We planned this time for our visit to Dwarka.
-Located on the west coast of Gujarat, Dwarka is known as Lord Krishna’s adobe.
+Located on the west coast of Gujarat, Dwarka is known as Lord Krishna’s abode.
 Dwarka, the holy land surrounded with the legends of Lord Krishna, is a significant pilgrimage site for the Hindus.
 The city lies in the westernmost part of India.
 Dwaraka (also known as Dvaravati, both names meaning “the many-gated city” in Sanskrit.
+Dwarka is one of the foremost Chardhams, four sacred Hindu pilgrimage sites, and is one of the Sapta Puri, the seven most ancient religious cities in the country.
+It was also a port-city, having trade relations with many sea-faring nations.

-We reached Jamnagar by air via Mumbai by Air India flight.
+We reached Jamnagar by air from Mumbai by Air India flight.
 We reached Mumbai from Ranchi last evening by Indigo.
 We stayed in Hotel Orchid near Mumbai airport.
+We preferred this hotel for convenience and proximity to the airport.

 From Jamnagar airport, we drove down to Dwarka.
 On the route we crossed the famous Reliance Industries Ltd and Essar oil Ltd. We stopped at motel on the way for some tea and snacks.